HeIsAChar/stuff-dump/old-chrome/readme.md

-# Old Google Chrome theme for Firefox
+# Classic Google Chrome theme for Firefox
+This is a theme for Firefox (before version 77) that seeks to emulate classic Google Chrome.

+If this doesn't work on the latest Firefox version, please re-read the description.